Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 ```

 - After running this test with the `TEST_MODE` environment variable set to
-  `record`, the recorder assisted by the test-proxy tool will create a recording file located in `recordings/node/tableserviceclient_tests/recording_should_create_new_table_then_delete.json` with the contents of the HTTP requests as well as the responses.
+  `record`, the recorder assisted by the test-proxy tool will create a recording file with the contents of the HTTP requests as well as the responses.

+  If the package has been onboarded to asset-sync workflow, the recording will be loacted under the `.assets/` at the root of the repository.
+    - To view the recording, refer to `.assets/.breadcrumb` to find the entry that matches your SDK.
+This will give you the name of the directory within `.assets` that your recordings are located in.
+    - Refer to [asset sync workflow](./ASSET_SYNC_MIGRATION.md#workflow-with-asset-sync-enabled) for more understanding and further steps.

+  Otherwise, the recording will be located at `recordings/node/tableserviceclient_tests/recording_should_create_new_table_then_delete.json`.

 - You'll see in the code above that we're invoking `recorder.stop`.
 This is so that, after each test, we can stop recording and the test file can be generated.